Series 1 - Episode 12

 Elaine has a lesson with a teenage student (Ian Hobbs) but Trevor returns and reveals a violently suspicious nature, accusing Elaine of sexual improprieties with the poor boy until Keel intervenes and herds him away.
 After all the fuss, Dr Keel returns to his surgery and realises he lost his scarf during the scuffle at the school.
 Meanwhile, after dismissing Beth and Valerie from formation rehearsals for the night, Elaine remains behind to close up and a shadowy figure uses Dr Keel's scarf to strangle her, this time making sure she is dead.

-The next day, Steed arrives at Keel's surgery to commiserate about Keel being on the suspect list for Elaine's murder but seems more interested in the surgery's redecoration than the case2.
+The next day, Steed arrives at Keel's surgery to commiserate about Keel being on the suspect list for Elaine's murder.
+He says "I've got no influence with the police.
+Their investigatons are proceeding - to coin a phrase", but he seems more interested in the surgery's redecoration than the case2.
 Nonetheless, a bit later he arrives at the dance hall, posing as Mr Rogers, for some dancing lessons.
 Steed feigns having forgotten his spectacles and asks to be shown around the studio as he can't read the brochure.
 He is introduced to some of the staff and is especially approving when he sees the shapely Valerie.

 Valerie breaks from the tour to tell her mother that a reporter telephoned and is astonished to learn that, despite Elaine's death and Major Carswell wanting to keep things out of the papers, Mrs Marne has agreed to do an interview for a Sunday paper,"Elaine Bateman as I knew her", with pictures, for the publicity.
 Sensing an opportunity for her own self-promotion, Valerie begs her mother to let her borrow a diamond necklace for the photo shoot for the article and then rushes to excitedly tell Philip she's going to wear them...